Amirtheahmed/cryptography_courseware_project_iku/tmp/computer-security-project-codebase.md

 Small subgroup confinement attacks.
 In a small subgroup confinement attack, an attacker (either a man-in-the-middle or a malicious client or server) provides a key-exchange value y that lies in a subgroup of small order.
 This forces the other party's view of the shared secret,  $y^x$ , to lie in the subgroup generated by the attacker.
 This type of attack was described by van Oorschot and Wiener [69] and ascribed to Vanstone and Anderson and Vaudenay [20].
 Small subgroup confinement attacks are possible even when the server does not repeat exponents—the only requirement is that an implementation does not validate that received Diffie-Hellman key exchange values are in the correct subgroup.

 When working  $\operatorname{mod} p$ , there is always a subgroup of order 2, since p-1 is even.
-A malicious client Mallory could initiate a Diffie-Hellman key exchange value with Alice and send her the value  $y_M = p-1 \equiv -1 \mod p$ , which is is a generator of the group of order  $2 \mod p$ .
-When Alice attempts to compute her view of the shared secret as  $k_a = y_M^a \mod p$ , there are only two possible values, 1 and  $-1 \mod p$ .
+A malicious client Mallory could initiate a Diffie-Hellman key exchange value with arda and send her the value  $y_M = p-1 \equiv -1 \mod p$ , which is is a generator of the group of order  $2 \mod p$ .
+When arda attempts to compute her view of the shared secret as  $k_a = y_M^a \mod p$ , there are only two possible values, 1 and  $-1 \mod p$ .

 The same type of attack works if p-1 has other small factors  $q_i$ .
-Mallory can send a generator  $g_i$  of a group of order  $q_i$  as her Diffie-Hellman key exchange value.
-Alice's view of the shared secret will be an element of the subgroup of order  $q_i$ .
-Mallory then has a  $1/q_i$  chance of blindly guessing Alice's shared secret in this invalid group.
-Given a message from Alice encrypted using Alice's view of the shared secret, Mallory can brute force Alice's shared secret in  $q_i$  guesses.
+Mallory can send a generator  $g_i$  of a group of order  $q_i$  as her Diffie-Hellman key exchange value. arda's view of the shared secret will be an element of the subgroup of order  $q_i$ .
+Mallory then has a  $1/q_i$  chance of blindly guessing arda's shared secret in this invalid group.
+Given a message from arda encrypted using arda's view of the shared secret, Mallory can brute force arda's shared secret in  $q_i$  guesses.

 More recently, Bhargavan and Delignat-Lavaud [25] describe "key synchronization" attacks against IKEv2 where a man-in-the-middle connects to both the initiator and responder in different connections, uses a small subgroup confinement attack against both, and observes that there is a  $1/q_i$  probability of the shared secrets being the same in both connections.
 Bhargavan and Leurent [26] describe several attacks that use subgroup confinement attacks to obtain a transcript collision and break protocol authentication.